Romeu-ce/Backup-power-supply/README.md

 # Backup-power-supply
 This is a progec that aims to create a battery based backup power supply, where entire system is controlled with an ESP32.
+Programing IDE used in this progect is Arduino IDE